playmiel/ESPAsyncWebClient/README.md

 An asynchronous HTTP client library for ESP32 microcontrollers, built on top of AsyncTCP.
 This library provides a simple and efficient way to make HTTP requests without blocking your main program execution.

 > 🔐 **HTTPS Ready**: TLS/HTTPS is available via AsyncTCP + mbedTLS.
-Load a CA certificate or fingerprint before talking to real servers, or call `client.setTlsInsecure(true)` only for testing.
-See the *HTTPS / TLS configuration* section below.
+Load a CA certificate or fingerprint before talking to real servers. `client.setTlsInsecure(true)` is intended for debug/pinning scenarios; fully insecure TLS requires an explicit build-time opt-in (see the *HTTPS / TLS configuration* section below).

 ## Features